 If the function succeeds, the return value is a handle to the newly created device-independent bitmap (and ppvBits will point to the bitmap’s bit values).
 If the function fails, the return value is NULL (and ptr ppvBits will be NULL).
 To get extended error information, call GetLastError.

 Alternative Managed API:

 The CreateDIBSection function creates a Device Independent Bitmap (DIB) that applications can write to directly.
 The function gives you a pointer to the location of the bitmap bit values.
 You can supply a handle to a file-mapping object that the function will use to create the bitmap, or you can let the system allocate the memory for the bitmap.

-Contains information about the dimensions and color format of a DIB.
+Defines the dimensions and color information for a DIB.